 Facts You Should Know About Your Not-So-Friendly Neighborhood Spiders in Utah

 A spider infestation is one of the last things you want overrunning your home and your peace of mind.
 Spiders are notorious for lurking in dark corners of homes, especially as the weather begins to cool down.
-When you see spiders in your home, calling a professional spider pest control company is one of first steps you should take.
-The longer the spiders remain, the greater chance for an even larger infestation.
+When you see spiders in your home, calling a professional spider pest control company is one of the first steps you should take.
+The longer the spiders remain, the greater the chance for an even larger infestation.

 For the best spider control for your home or commercial property in Utah, contact H2 Pest Control.
 We offer complete spider control treatments from a team of licensed and certified spider control specialists.
 They know how to treat for the most common spiders found in the area, including the five detailed below.

 Types of Spiders Commonly Found in Utah Homes

 Look out for these 5 spiders in particular that are abundant in Utah County.
 But be careful!
 These spiders can have dangerous or painful bites.

 - Woodlouse Spiders

 - These spiders are easy to pick out with their red/reddish-brown body and legs.
 Their abdomen is a dark tan color.

 - Their name comes from their choice of diet: the woodlouse, small bugs also known as pill bugs or roly-poly bugs.